tontinton/blog/content/posts/database_fundementals.md

 +++
 title = "Database Fundamentals" date = "2023-12-15"
+description = "The fundamental problems a database engineer thinks about in the shower"
 +++

 About a year ago, I tried thinking which database I should choose for my next project, and came to the realization that I don't really know the differences of databases enough.
 I went to different database websites and saw mostly marketing and words I don't understand.